Unstructured-IO/UNS-MCP/README.md

 | `get_job_info` | Get detailed information about a specific job by job id. |
 | `cancel_job` |Delete a specific job by id. |

-To use the tool that creates/updates/deletes a connector, you would need to store `creds` for the specific connector.
+To use the tool that creates/updates/deletes a connector, the credentials for that specific connector must be defined in your .env file.
 Below is the list of `creds` for the connectors we support:

 | Credential Name | Description |
 |------|-------------|